Iraj Mirza: Early life

-Iraj was born in October 1874 in Tabriz, northwestern Iran.
-His pedigree chart shows that he was a great-grandson of Fath Ali Shah Qajar, the second shah of Qajar dynasty (reigned 1797–1834).
-Iraj's father, prince Gholam-Hossein Mirza was son of prince Malek Iraj Mirza son of Fath Ali Shah Qajar.
+Iraj Mirza was born in October 1874 in Tabriz, northwestern Iran.
+He was a great-grandson of Fath Ali Shah Qajar, the second shah of the Qajar dynasty (r.
+1797–1834).
+His father, Prince Gholam-Hossein Mirza, was the son of Prince Malek Iraj Mirza, who was himself a son of Fath Ali Shah.

-Gholam-Hossein Mirza, Iraj's father, was a poet laureate or the official court-poet of Mozaffar al-Din Mirza.
-Mozaffar al-Din Mirza, the son of Nasser-al-Din Shah (the fourth shah of Qajar dynasty reigned 1848–1896), was the Crown Prince of Iran at the time.
-(As a tradition, all Crown Princes during Qajar era used to reside in Tabriz).
+Gholam-Hossein Mirza served as the poet laureate, or official court poet, for Mozaffar al-Din Mirza in Tabriz, since traditionally, all Crown Princes during the Qajar era resided in Tabriz.
+Mozaffar al-Din Mirza, later known as Mozaffar al-Din Shah, the Crown Prince of Iran at the time, was the son of Naser al-Din Shah Qajar, the fourth shah of the Qajar dynasty (r.
+1848–1896).

-Though some sources indicate that Iraj was schooled privately, there are reliable evidences that he studied at a branch of the Dārolfonoon (House of Sciences and Techniques) in Tabriz.
-At 15, he was fluent in Persian, French, Arabic and Azerbaijani.
-He was also familiar with the art of calligraphy.
-His handwriting was very artistic and he was and still is considered one of the famous calligraphers of Iran.
+Although some sources suggest that Iraj was privately educated, reliable evidence indicates that he attended a branch of the Dār ol-fonoon (House of Sciences and Techniques) in Tabriz.
+By the age of 15, Iraj was fluent in Persian, French, Arabic, and Azerbaijani.
+He was also skilled in the art of calligraphy, with his handwriting being regarded as highly artistic.
+Iraj Mirza remains recognized as one of Iran's renowned calligraphers.